 Fixed-Date Release Planning in Scrum

-Read the following blog to learn the six steps of fixed-date release planning in Scrum.
+Read the blog "Fixed-Date Release Planning in Scrum" to learn the six steps of fixed-date release planning in Scrum.

 FIXED-SCOPE RELEASE PLANNING IN SCRUM

-Read the following blog to learn the five steps of fixed-scope release planning in Scrum.
+Read the blog "Fixed-Scope Release Planning in Scrum" to learn the five steps of fixed-scope release planning in Scrum.

 Release Planning in Scrum: Calculating Cost